weaviate/recipes-ts/readme.md

 npm install
 ```

-### 2 Run locally using Docker
+### 2. Run locally using Docker
-Fetch Considering you already have docker installed, you can run:
+Considering you already have docker installed, follow along our Docker [installation guide](https://weaviate.io/developers/weaviate/installation/docker-compose).
+Then run the command below to start your Weaviate server.

 ```
 docker compose up -d
 ```
 > ⚠️ When using Docker, remember to update all the `connectToWeaviateCloud()` methods to `connectToLocal()`.